ykmnkmi/astra.dart/README.md

 ### Application target

-The `--target` option allows loading the application with different name and different types.
+The `--target` option allows loading the application with different name and different types, defaults to 'application'.

 `Handler` function:
 ```console